mirage/mirage-www/tmpl/blog/modular-foreign-function-bindings.md

   the C function.

 * Dynamically constructing calls introduces a certain *interpretative overhead*.
-(The overhead is actually much less than might be supposed, since much of the work can be done when the function is bound rather than when the call is made, and `foreign` has been used to bind C functions in [performance-sensitive applications][tgls] without problems.)
+In mitigation, this overhead is much less than might be supposed, since much of the work can be done when the function is bound rather than when the call is made, and `foreign` has been used to bind C functions in [performance-sensitive applications][tgls] without problems.

 * The implementation of `foreign` uses a low-level library, [libffi][libffi], to deal with calling conventions across platforms.
 While libffi is mature